How to throw away a broom

 3. Check for any hazardous materials: Some brooms may have hazardous materials, such as chemical cleaners or paint residues, on their bristles.
 If you suspect any hazardous materials, handle the broom with gloves and dispose of it according to your local hazardous waste disposal guidelines.

-See also Is sony broom alive
+See also Is colon broom a scam

 4. Consider recycling: If your broom is made of recyclable materials, such as plastic or metal, consider recycling it instead of throwing it away.
 Check with your local recycling center to see if they accept brooms for recycling or if there are any specific guidelines for recycling brooms in your area.